 If you’re in a similar situation, you may want to consider:

 - Talking to your parents.
 Do they have a financial strategy?
 If so, be involved in annual reviews and future planning.

 - Creating your own strategy.
 Ensure it doesn't duplicate or work against steps your parents may have taken.
 A Financial Professional and an attorney with experience in serving families with special needs can help.

 - Speaking with your siblings (or other family members) about finances.
 Perhaps they can contribute.

 - Brainstorming future scenarios you may face.
 What are the financial implications?
 How might you prepare?

 Though some may think so, living with a sibling with special needs isn't enough to know how difficult and time consuming caregiving will be.
 It’s easy to watch from the sidelines, imagining we’d be better at time management, advance planning, and balancing all aspects of life.
 In reality, those who have assumed care know this truth: until you've done it, you can’t know for sure what it takes.

 Before assuming full responsibility, it may help to become involved in care now, and as often as possible, so you can be better prepared when the time comes.
 Getting involved early can help you not only begin to build your support community (friends, family, civic and religious organizations, disability-related organizations, others who have siblings with special needs, etc.), but also understand that more people will say they’ll help than will actually help, especially on an ongoing basis or at a moment’s notice.
-It can also give you an opportunity to learn about resources available to you now (government benefits and waivers, job training, housing options, skilled in-home personal care providers, etc.) so you’ll be prepared later.
+It can also give you an opportunity to learn about resources available to you now (and , , housing options, skilled in-home personal care providers, etc.) so you’ll be prepared later.